qorix-group/process_description/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

   :complies: std_wp__iso26262__software_751, std_wp__iso26262__software_753

-.. note:: Use the failure initiators to ensure a structured analysis.
-If a failure doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
+.. note:: Use all applicable failure initiators to ensure a structured analysis.
 If there are additional failure initiators needed, please enlarge the list of fault models.

 .. note:: An ASIL related message is trustable in that manner that it is not corrupted, repeated, lost, delayed, masqueraded or addressed incorrectly.